Shared Collective Heritage (SCH) is a project funded by National Lottery Heritage Fund, Aberdeen City Council and the Rayne Foundation.

 Aberdeen Royal Infirmary

-Writing Art; an evening of creative writing with writer Shane Strachan
+Writing Art; a series of creative writing workshops with writer Shane Strachan

 Creative Writing with Shane Strachan – Feb 2020 (1/3)

 Creative Writing with Shane Strachan – Feb 2020 (2/3)

 Creative Writing with Shane Strachan – Feb 2020 (3/3)

 Creative Writing with Shane Strachan – Feb and April 2020